influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/workflowStatus.md

 withStoredTemplates(storedTemplates)
 ```

-StoredTemplates is a mapping between a template ref and the node's status.
+"StoredTemplates is a mapping between a template ref and the node's status."

 ### fn withStoredTemplatesMixin